Deluze/electron-vue-template/README.md

 ## Using static files

-If you have any files that you want to copy over to the app directory after installation, you will need to add those files to the `src/main/static`.
+If you have any files that you want to copy over to the app directory after installation, you will need to add those files in your `src/main/static` directory.

 #### Referencing static files from your main process